-That’s why I felt it was imperative for me to write this post.
-So important, in fact, that I cannot wait for you to read it, and send me negative comments.
-Because if you feel bad after reading this post, it means that I will have triggered something in your minds.
+That’s why I felt I needed to write this post.
+So important that I cannot wait for you to read it, and send me negative comments.
+Because if you feel bad after reading this post, it means that I will have triggered something in your mind.
 And in your normal conditioning.

 Work isn’t evil.
-Work is the reason we are here.
+It is the reason we are here.
 Work that appeals to us specifically, to our unique set of genes, talents, skills, and capabilities.
+Work passionately now.